-social science experiments and collecting observational data and metadata on users.
+We launched VIP:Voice to reach, recruit, and engage users around South Africa's 2014 general election, while simultaneously running social science experiments and collecting observational data and meta-data on users.
 Different types of users interact with ICT on a myriad of devices.
 We therefore set out to launch a platform to appeal to the broadest possible cross-section of South Africans.
-We worked with Praekelt, a South African technology firm, to design our platform using their application Vumi, and its hosted version Vumi-Go, as our chosen solution.
-Vumi is an actively developed open-source application, referred to as a "messaging engine."1 Vumi operates over different mobile phone providers, but also targets a broad section of the population by utilizing a wide range of modes of communication, including not only USSD and SMS, but also social media and web applications.
+We worked with Praekelt, a South African technology firm, to design our platform using their application VUMI, and its hosted version VUMI-GO, as our chosen solution.
+VUMI is an actively developed open-source application, referred to as a "messaging engine."
+VUMI operates over different mobile phone providers, but also targets a broad section of the population by utilizing a wide range of modes of communication, including not only USSD and SMS, but also social media and web applications.

-Compared to applications such as Frontline SMS, Vumi's innovation includes the ability to send and receive messages from multiple ICT channels and store all interactions in one data store.
-It uses a dispatch technology to enable the pushing and receiving of messages across different telecom networks and types of communication protocols.
-Vumi's data store also contains rich meta-data, including information on the timing of message dispatch and receipt, along with the content of each message.
+Compared to applications such as Frontline SMS, VUMI's innovation includes the ability to send and receive messages from multiple ICT channels and store all interactions in one data store.
+It uses a dispatch technique to enable the pushing and receiving of messages across different telecom networks and types of communication protocols.
+VUMI's data store also contains rich meta-data, including information on the timing of message dispatch and receipt, along with the content of each message.
 The use of a local platform also means that users are responding to a local telephone number resulting in substantially lower user SMS costs than if the response must be sent to an international phone number.